How to Survive a Bear Market if You’re Over 50

 What causes bear markets?

 There is no one cause for bear markets, which is why trying to predict them tends to be futile.
-Here are the general culprits for unleashing the bear:
+Here are the general culprits that tend to unleash the bear.

 - Rising interest rates.
 Lenders, whether they are giving you a home mortgage or financing a mega-million-dollar bond offering, like to get their money back.
 They also want a rate of return that’s higher than inflation.
 If they think inflation will rise, lenders start raising their interest rates.
 After all, if you earn 3 percent on an investment and inflation averages 4 percent, you’ve lost a percentage point.

 Why is that bad for stocks?
-If investors can get a relatively good rate (after inflation) on a loan, then they will tend to move money out of stocks and into interest-bearing investments, such as government bonds.
+Bonds are loans to corporations, municipalities and the U.S. government.
+If investors can get a relatively good rate (after inflation) on a bond, they will tend to move money out of stocks and into interest-bearing investments, such as government bonds.
 In addition, higher rates mean that businesses have to pay more for loans, which reduces corporate earnings.

 - External factors.
-The world is an uncertain place, and sometimes events come out of the blue that cause the stock market to sell off.
-In October 1973, for example, the Organization of Petroleum Exporting Countries declared an embargo on oil exports, causing the price of oil to triple in a few months.
-The price hike not only affected consumers, who had to wait in long lines for gasoline, but the many companies that relied on oil to make or ship their goods.
+The world is an uncertain place, and sometimes events come out of the blue that cause a stock market sell off.
+In October 1973, for example, OPEC (the Organization of Petroleum Exporting Countries) declared an embargo on oil exports, causing the price of oil to triple in a few months.
+The price hike affected not only consumers, who had to wait in long lines for gasoline, but also the many companies that relied on oil to make or ship their goods.
 The bear market that started in January 1973 lasted 69 months and clawed the S&P 500 for a 48.2 percent loss.
 The short, sharp bear market in 2020 was caused almost entirely by the onset of the coronavirus pandemic.

 What to do